Visit the Garden

 More About the Garden

-Covering about an acre around the historic Luscher Farmhouse and the stately 100-year-old copper beech tree, the Garden’s winding paths lead you into the various display areas, each with a special focus.
+Covering about two acres around the historic Luscher Farmhouse and the stately 100-year-old copper beech tree, the Garden’s winding paths lead you into the various display areas, each with a special focus.
 As you’ll see, there’s a clematis for nearly every type of climate and condition.

 The Heirloom Garden